kubeflow/website/content/docs/gke/authentication.md

 ### Kubeflow GCP Service Accounts
 When you set up Kubeflow for GCP, it will automatically [provision three service accounts](https://www.kubeflow.org/docs/gke/deploy/deploy-cli/#gcp-service-accounts) with different privileges.
-In particular, the `user-gcp-sa` service account is meant to grant your user services access to GCP.
+In particular, the `${KFAPP}-user` service account is meant to grant your user services access to GCP.
 The credentials to this service account can be accessed within the cluster as a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/).